alexandertrefz/essence/packages/website/optimisations.md

 evaluated before the walk in the order the call passed them, which is the order the driver's Arguments were evaluated in.
 Each driver's own order is mirrored
-exactly: `while` and `until` check the predicate BEFORE each step, so a predicate decided on the seed answers the seed and the body never runs; the counted entry fixes its direction once, before the first turn.
+exactly: `while` and `until` check the predicate BEFORE each step, so a predicate decided on the seed answers the seed and the body never runs; a counted entry counts the direction its own label names.

-**The counted loop does not go through its driver at all.**
+**The counted loops do not go through their driver at all.**
+`loop(from:through:startingWith:_)` and `loop(from:downTo:startingWith:_)` are
-`loop(from:through:startingWith:step:)` is written in Essence on the `while` driver and threads a `{ index, carried }` Record through it — a Record and an Integer built per turn, a closure asking whether the index has passed the end, another advancing it.
-Inlined it is a `for` over what the two bounds hold, counting up when `from` is the lesser and down when it is the greater exactly as that body decides it.
+each written in Essence on the `while` driver and thread a `{ index, carried }` Record through it — a Record and an Integer built per turn, a closure asking whether the index has passed the end, another advancing it.
+Inlined each is a `for` over what the two bounds hold.
+Which way it counts is which entry was called, so it is settled while compiling: the `through:` walk runs while the index has not passed the end from below, and the `downTo:` walk runs down to whichever of the end and the start is lower, which is what always takes its first turn.

 The counter counts in NUMBERS wherever both bounds are held as ones, which is every loop written over ordinary quantities; a bound past 2⁵³ — a walk of more